daviddcs/documentation/TTP_SEAD_Introduction.md

 ### Immediate RSEAD

-Immidiate RSEAD occurs when a friendly asset locates an enemy air defense asset and targets them while in the process of conducting another mission.
+Immediate RSEAD occurs when a friendly asset locates an enemy air defense asset and targets them while in the process of conducting another mission.
 One example is a KA-50 on a AR mission, who locates, identifies and engages a SA-8 during an AR tasking.
 Immediate RSEAD affords the timeliest response to a "pop-up" enemy air defense asset.
 If conducted successfully, there is no further need to locate and engage the targeted threat system.

-Disadvatages
+Disadvantages
 * The execution of a hasty, unplanned and possibly uncoordinated attack.
 * Lack of use of combined arms.
 * Possible requirement for attackers to enter or continue operating in enemy SAM WEZ.